10th NCERT (CBSE) - Science (Chemistry)

 Here calcium carbonate is obtained as precipitate.

-Q.16: Explain the following in terms of gain or loss of oxygen with two examples each.
+Question.16: Explain the following in terms of gain or loss of oxygen with two examples each.

 (a) Oxidation: The reactions in which gain of oxygen takes place are called oxidation.
 Examples -